w4bo/AA2425-unibo-mldm/slides/cs-smartirrigation.md

 # Simulators...

-To achieve our goal, it necessary to understand of the soil behaves
+To achieve our goal, *it necessary to understand of the soil behaves*

 Simulate the soil behavior according to physical models [@van1980closed]

 - However a fine tuning is required, we need to know/parametrize everything
-    - Soil (e.g., retention curve, hysteresis [@pham2005study])
+    - *Soil* (e.g., retention curve, hysteresis [@pham2005study])
-    - Plant (e.g., roots, LAI)
+    - *Plant* (e.g., roots, LAI)
-    - Weather conditions (temperature, humidity, wind, precipitations)
+    - *Weather* conditions (temperature, humidity, wind, precipitations)
-    - Watering system (e.g., capacity, distance between drippers)
+    - *Watering* system (e.g., capacity, distance between drippers)
 - Tuning can take months (of human interactions)!
-    - Need to collect samples from the field… if some parameter is incorrect we need to trace back
+    - Need to collect samples from the field... if some parameter is incorrect we need to trace back
-    - Need to implement/code all these features into the simulator [@vsimunek2012hydrus] [@bittelli2015soil]
+    - Need to implement/code all physical features into the simulator
+        - E.g., [@vsimunek2012hydrus] implemented in [@bittelli2015soil]
     - Hyper-parameter tuning with machine learning can help, but it is not a silver bullet

 # ... vs Sensors